Ichimonji10/gurps-manager/README.rst

 ===============

 You can perform static analysis of individual python files using pylint.
 Pylint searches through python code, looking for errors and design issues.
-To perform an analysis on the file ``apps/gurps_manager/views.py`` with the following command::
+You can perform an analysis on the file ``apps/gurps_manager/views.py`` with the following command::

     $ pylint \
         --init-hook='import sys; sys.path.append("apps/")' \
         apps/gurps_manager/views.py | less

+Alternatively, you can call pylint on all the .py files in the application using the automated linter which can be called as such:

+    $ apps/manage.py linter

 Some warnings are spurious, and you can force pylint to ignore those warnings.
 For example, the following might be placed in a models.py file::